dkratzert/multitable/README.md

 - Formatting is very crude, details should be fixed in Word (changing font size, cell spacing, etc.)
 - Sometimes special characters are shown as squares.
 Select all text and set the font again to fix.

-Warning:
-No responsibility taken for errors!
 Missing or invalid cif entries create question marks in the table.

 The original Idea of this project was realized by Nils Trapp.
 Major modifications and an